pathornteng/hedera-relay-sample/README.md

 ## Interact with JSON RPC relay

-Two popular libraies that can be used to interact with a smart contract are web3js and ethersjs.
-This repo contains code demonstrating how to use these libraries to interact with smart contract.
+Two popular libaries that can be used to interact with a smart contract are web3js and ethersjs.
+This repo contains code demonstrating how to use these libraries to interact with smart contracts.

 ```bash
 node web3.js